Mathematical formalism of physics of systems with motivation: Introduction

-In spite of the progress achieved in sociophysics the long-standing question of whether mathematical formalism and physical notions are applicable, at least in principle, to describing social systems is actual up to now.
+In addition we would like to point out that in spite of the progress achieved in sociophysics the long-standing question of whether mathematical formalism and physical notions are applicable, at least in principle, to describing social systems is actual up to now.
 There are widely different opinions on this question, including the well known points of the classics of sociology.
 Emile Durkheim claimed that from the general point of vies social and natural disciplines are rather similar in methods and approaches \cite{Durkheim}, whereas Max Weber considered them to be fundamentally distinctive \cite{Weber}.
-The present paper makes an attempt to restate the given question and in this way to overcome this contradiction.
-Assuming the statistical social systems to admit of a description in terms of physical and mathematical notions we pose a question as to what mathematical formalism is appropriate and able to take into account the basic peculiarities of social systems distinguishing them from the natural objects.
-By way of example so-called systems with motivation will be considered in detail.
+The latter point is highly relevant to constructing the ensembles of characteristic elements for the microlevel of social systems.
+So discussing the main subject of the present paper we make an attempt to restate the given question and in this way to overcome this contradiction.
+Assuming the statistical social systems to admit of a description in terms of physical and mathematical notions we pose a question as to what mathematical formalism is appropriate and able to take into account the basic peculiarities of social systems distinguishing them from the inanimate objects.

-It should be noted that the majority of mathematical models proposed for statistical social systems use the notions and concepts inherited directly from physics (see, e.g., reviews \cite{1,6}).
-These models, however, are applicable to social systems as a rough approximation only, at least, on the ``microscopic'' (most detailed) level because of takeing into account just a few of the basic peculiarities of human beings.
-So, first, let us discuss them.
+Leaping ahead, it should be noted once more that the goal of this partly debatable paper is not to construct a specific model for a certain particular phenomenon or system.
+By this paper we would like to attract the attention of the physical society to the question what novel physical notions and mathematical formalism should be developed or used in constructing relevant models for statistical social systems at the microlevel.
+Human beings are so different from objects of inanimate nature in their properties that the necessity of such investigation seems to be actually ``self-evident''.
+To elucidate this point of view let us first list some of the basic peculiarities of social objects distinguishing them clearly from systems of inanimate nature.